-Get ready to take on the 2023 GT World Challenge with Assetto Corsa Competizione’s latest DLC pack, available on Steam!
+Get ready to face the GT World Challenge 2023 with the latest Assetto Corsa Competizione DLC pack, available now on PC and consoles starting June 27th 2023!

 Experience the thrill of racing with three new cars, including the Ferrari 296 GT3, Lamborghini Huracàn EVO2 and Porsche 911 GT3 R, all set to dominate the track.
 The famous Circuit Ricardo Tormo, with its intricate technical twists and turns, is included to test your racing skills.